-The facilities at Long Caye are designed to compliment the rustic atmosphere we have created on the island.
-There is no other private island vacation that can rival the experience of spending a week on this remote and comfortable set-up.
+Our Eco-Tours in Belize deserve the best location.
+The facilities at Adventure Island are designed to compliment the rustic atmosphere we have created on the island.
+Of all the Belize private island resorts, none can rival the experience of spending a week on this remote and comfortable set-up.
 Although the primary focus of Slickrock’s program on Long Caye are the water sports we enjoy everyday, guests always comment about the many wonderful amenities that made their island stay so memorable.

 Our all-inclusive Belize trips take the work out of planning your dream adventure vacation.
-To see our more on our cabanas see our Belize accommodations page.
+More images of our beach huts are on our accommodations page.

 [photo credit at top of page: Kerry Morgan]